 Share a growth mindset with your students.

-Students can be trapped in – and instructors can unknowingly communicate – a mindset that types of intelligence are predetermined and thus cannot be expanded.
-Students who identify with groups underrepresented in a particular academic field, such as economics, may get a message that they are less capable of contributing to that field.
-Such fixed mindsets can lead to students feeling like there is no point to working at a certain skill or subject because they will never be able to learn it.
+Some people are trapped in a mindset that types of intelligence are predetermined, and instructors can, even unknowingly, communicate this view.
+Students who identify with groups underrepresented in a particular academic field, such as economics, may thus get a message that they are less capable of contributing to that field.
+Fixed mindsets can lead to students feeling like there is no point to working at a certain skill or subject because they will never be able to learn it.

 - Communicate through your words and actions that: